airbus-seclab/GEA1_break/README.md

 sys     286m23.211s
 ```

-One can observe that during this run our first round completed within 6h
+One can observe that, during this run, our first round completed within 6h
 when the second one took a 1 hour penalty (while doing the same amount of
 computation) which may be because of other jobs running on the server.
-With such results we can expect to recover a single key in half that time
+With such results, we can expect to recover a single key in half that time
 on average thus with ~6.5h of computation.

 ```